harness/developer-hub/docs/internal-developer-portal/flows/idp-stage.md

 - To **update multiple Catalog entities**, you need to add the **property** to be updated across the entities followed by `entity-ref` and corresponding values.

 - In case you want to add a default value across all the entities then update the field under Default Value.
+(TBA: does default value overrides already provided values).

 - The **API Key** field is optional.
 If left empty, the credentials of the user executing the pipeline will be used to update the catalog entity.